xngxl-0/NeScan/README.md

-# TCP Port Scanner for Local Networks
+# NeScan, a Fast TCP Port Scanner for Local Networks

 Welcome to the TCP Port Scanner project!
 This is a simple yet powerful tool for scanning ports on devices within a local network.
 It's perfect for network administrators, security researchers, or anyone curious about the status of ports in their network.